Guildhall, VT 05905

 Facilities / Amenities

 The campground has 34 tent/RV sites and 25 lean-to sites.
-There are restrooms with flush toilets and hot and cold running water, and three of the four restrooms include coin-operated hot showers.
+There are restrooms with flush toilets and hot and cold running water, and two of the three restrooms include coin-operated hot showers.
+There is a dishwashing station in the first loop at the bathroom.
 A sanitary dump station is available, but there are no hookups.
 There are play areas, hiking trails, and swimming beaches in the campground.
 A swimming beach and an additional restroom is available at the day use area.